tombola/wc-image-alt/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/wc-image-alt.svg)](https://pypi.org/project/wc-image-alt)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/wc-image-alt.svg)](https://pypi.org/project/wc-image-alt)

-Bulk populate the alt text for product images using the WooCommerce product title, where specific alt text has not been defined.
+Bulk populate WooCommerce product image alt text using the WooCommerce product title (where specific alt text has not been defined).

 DISCLAIMER: If you would like to use this utility, please do test on a local/staging environment first, and check that product images are affected as you itend.

 -----